vdslv/S.O.L.I.D/README.md

-# S.O.L.I.D.
+# S.O.L.I.D. :see_no_evil:
-S.O.L.I.D: The First 5 Principles of Object Oriented Design :shipit:
+:sunny: S.O.L.I.D: The First 5 Principles of Object Oriented Design :shipit:

 S.O.L.I.D is an acronym for the first five object-oriented design(OOD)** principles** by Robert C. Martin, popularly known as Uncle Bob.